intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

 ## BackGround

 Currently, training large models needs hundreds to thousands of accelerators and runs from several weeks to several months.
-During the training process, interruptions due to failures often occured.
+During the training process, interruptions due to failures often occur.
 Typical issues includes GPU or network failure.
 To achieve fault tolerance in training, the training system must meet the following two requirements: